ekourkchi/skyplot/README.md

                $ python skyplot_group.py -f all.iter.2.v41.group -c cartesian  --SGX=10 --SGY=20 -w 15 -m 1000 -x 2000

-   Here, Vmin=1000 km/s and Vmax=2000 km/s, while the center of the coordinate system and its size were specified.
+   were, Vmin=1000 km/s and Vmax=2000 km/s, while the center of the coordinate system and its size were specified.

+ 12) You can also set the center and thickness in the line-of-sight of the view.
+So, for example, if you are looking at an SGX-SGY view with —SGX=0 —SGY=8 -w 16 then maybe you want to look in the SGZ direction centered at -8 and thickness 4.
+The following commands satify your conditions

+               $ python skyplot_group.py -f all.iter.2.v41.group -c cartesian  --SGX=0 --SGY=8 -w 16 --SGZ=-8 --ZT=4

+ When you specify the thickness parameter (**--ZT** above), you don't need to specify projection value.
+If you happen to specify the projection direction and it's incompatible with the specified projection, it ignores the thickness parameter. **Note:** Command line is NOT sensitive to the given order of parameters.

+ This is the list all thickness parameters you can use.

+                --XT=XT       X-axis thickness (Mpc)
+                --YT=YT       Y-axis thickness (Mpc)
+                --ZT=ZT        Z-axis thickness (Mpc)

+ **Useful feature:** When you are in Cartesian mode, you can see SGX-SGY-SGZ coordinates of the selected object on the left side on the plot in the coordinate box.